AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

     <img src="/images/upl-pc/upl_empty.png" alt="An image of the empty lab.
 An annotation on a brown armchair reads 'Person 0', despite no human on the chair." style="max-height: 250px; width: auto; max-width: 100%;" />
 </div>

-<i style="display: flex; justify-content: center; margin-top: 10px; font-size: 0.95em;">Either the model is too sensitive or the UPL has a friendly ghost</i>
+<i style="display: flex; justify-content: center; margin-top: 10px; font-size: 0.95em;">Either the model is too sensitive, or the UPL has a friendly ghost!</i>

 It was around this time that I stumbled upon the homepage of [MITERS](https://miters.mit.edu/), a makerspace at MIT.
 On their website, they broadcast whether the door to the space is open using a reed switch attached to a Raspberry Pi.
 Reed switches are small, physical components that are able to detect a magnetic field.
 If you put one on a doorframe, and then attach a tiny magnet to the door itself, you have an effective way of detecting whether a door is open or closed!
 I was able to find [a writeup](https://andrewbirkel.com/projects/MITERS_Door.html) by a former member of the space on their implementation, but I can't guarantee that it's accurate to how it's set up there currently.